Jimmy Lisle: League career

 At season end after just five club appearances he was selected in the all conquering 1963 Kangaroo tour of England and France though he did not play in any Tests on the tour.
 He was Australia's 30th dual code rugby international following Michael Cleary and preceding Dick Thornett.

 Lisle played in the premiership winning Souths side of 1967.
 He played his rugby league at five-eighth.

 Post football Lisle studied for a Masters of Education at the University of Oregon in the USA.
 He died in 2003.

 Outside of Rugby League duties he was a Physical Education Teacher at Bass and Randwick Boys High, and Wyong Technology High School.
 PE teacher Orara High School, Coffs Harbour.
 He also taught at Homebush Boys High between 1961 and 1963.
-I was a student there then and he was one of two PE teachers there at that time.

 In 2004 he was named by the Souths in their South Sydney Dream Team, consisting of 17 players and a coach representing the club from 1908 through to 2004.